lwr20/kube-cluster/README.md

 policy list
 ```

-The UI should now show the pods, but the services should not be able to access each other any more.
+After a few seconds, refresh the UI - it should now show the services, but they should not be able to access each other any more.

 4) Create the "backend-policy.yaml" file to allow traffic from the frontend to the backend.
 ```